 click for more images

-GVF or better & mounted as worn, Complete with copy service papers
+GVF or better & mounted for wear. sold with extensive research

 WW1 Pair & memorial plaque